Mennonite Voluntary Service

 No. MVS welcomes people to participate from all faith backgrounds.

-MVS currently has 11 units in various communities around the United States and one in Puerto Rico.
+MVS serves in communities around the United States.
 For a complete list, please visit the

 We want MVS to be an option for everyone who wants to participate—regardless of their economic reality.
 Most of your financial support comes from the agency where you will be serving.
 The agency pays MVS a monthly stipend that goes to cover your food and housing costs.
 Another chunk of your financial support comes from Mennonite Mission Network, which uses money that has been donated to our organization to support our service programs and to pay staff salaries.